reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 Generate the asmstats for the Falcon/Falcon Unzip output assemblies.
 Primary and haplotigs are within the merqury_falcon folder and are called cns_p_ctg.fasta cns_h_ctg.fasta.
 Also, generate the asmstats for both after purging.
 The assemblies are within merqury_purged and are called purged.fa and purged.htigs.fa.
 Compare the statistics of the assemblies: what happened after purging?
 Present these results together with the following questions.

-15a-) in the Falcon and Falcon Unzip merqury evaluation, look at the cns.p and cns.h \*spectra-asm.st.png plots.
+     15\. in the Falcon and Falcon Unzip merqury evaluation, look at the cns.p and cns.h \*spectra-asm.st.png plots.
 Point in the presentation: (i) where are the assembly erroneous kmers, (ii) what is the heterozygous peak, (iii) what is the homozygoys peak.

-16a-) Have a look at the completeness file and write down in your presentation the kmer completness of the primary and alternate assemblies.
+     16\.
+Have a look at the completeness file and write down in your presentation the kmer completness of the primary and alternate assemblies.

-17b-) Have a look at the .qv file and write down in your presentation what is the QV for the primary and alternate assemblies.
+     17\.
+Have a look at the .qv file and write down in your presentation what is the QV for the primary and alternate assemblies.

-Now, open the merqury run for the purged versions of *H. fuciformis* and answer the same questions as above:
+Now, open the merqury run for the purged versions of *H. fuciformis* and answer the same questions as above.

-15b)

-16b)

-17b)

 Then, have a look at the BUSCO results for the Falcon and Falcon Unzip and the purging results and answer the same questions 10, 11, 12, 13 and 14 comparing the Falcon/Falcon Unzip BUSCO run with the purged BUSCO run.